griimnak/Trinity-py/README.md

 How to run
 ----------------
-Trinity was built with compatibility in mind for multiple setups.
+<b>Trinity was built with compatibility in mind for multiple setups.</b>

 #### Local / development environment
 ```sh